"Ooooo! Oooooo, Professor Trelawney, I've just remembered! You saw her leaving, didn't you? Didn't you, Professor?" (PA15)

 Lavender Brown was a Gryffindor student in the same year as Harry Potter.
 She was best friends with Parvati Patil.
 Lavender tended to squeal and giggle a lot, and generally gave the impression of her being silly.
 She was keen on Divination, having been convinced of Professor Trelawney’s powers after a vague prediction on the first day of class turned out (from one point of view) to have predicted the death of her pet rabbit, Binky (PA8).

 In their fifth year, Lavender initially believed the Daily Prophet‘s insinuations about Harry, but Hermione shut her up (OP12).

-Lavender’s saving grace is that she had the courage to be chosen for Gryffindor; during Hagrid’s disastrous experiment to determine whether Blast-Ended Skrewts hibernated (they do not), Lavender, far from fleeing with the Slytherins, stayed to help and got burned (GF22).
+Lavender’s saving grace was that she had the courage to be chosen for Gryffindor; during Hagrid’s disastrous experiment to determine whether Blast-Ended Skrewts hibernated (they do not), Lavender, far from fleeing with the Slytherins, stayed to help and got burned (GF22).
 Unlike Seamus, Lavender joined Dumbledore’s Army when it first formed (OP16), and she fought in the Battle of Hogwarts (DH31).

 "lavender" = from Latin "lavare" to wash (because the plant lavender is used to perfume things by being washed with them).

 In flower symbolism lavender symbolizes affection; cleansing; or concealment (something packed away can be said to be 'in lavender').
 Lavender's herbal properties include the promotion of sleep and sound rest, another reason why sheets and linens were scented with it.

 According to Donald Watts in the Dictionary of Plant Lore, traditional European plant lore held that lavender was a plant that flourishes when the woman, rather than the man, wears the pants in a relationship (223).

 It is also the color associated with clothing made for elderly ladies.